 Boston public school revamp would move diverse exam school to city outskirts

-BOSTON - As school got out Tuesday, word spread quickly.
-While students were in class, Boston Mayor Michelle Wu had paid a visit to Roxbury, announcing a plan to revamp two high schools.
+BOSTON - Boston Mayor Michelle Wu announced an ambitious plan Tuesday to revamp two high schools in the city.

 "Renovating and expanding Madison Park across this entire campus, and building a state-of-the-art STEM campus, and building a John D. O'Bryant school of their very own at the West Roxbury Education Complex," said Mayor Wu.